AnimatedCircuits/RackModules/README.md

 ## Building
 Folow the instructions of the [VCV Rack manual](https://vcvrack.com/manual/Building.html).
-Switch to the `plugins/` directory then:
+Clone the repository and build the plugin

   ```
   git clone https://github.com/AnimatedCircuits/RackModules.git
   cd RackModules
   make
+  make dist
   ```

+then move the zip file to your rack plugin directory